Albania

 We asked people how much they someone comfortably live on in Albania, they wrote:

 "The cost of living in Albania is generally considered to be quite affordable.
 Prices for basic necessities such as food, transportation, and housing are generally lower than in other European countries.
 Eating out in restaurants is also relatively inexpensive, and the cost of entertainment is also quite reasonable.
-Overall, Albania is a great place to live if you are looking for a budget-friendly destination," explained one expat.
+Overall, Albania is a great place to live if you are looking for a budget-friendly destination," said one expat in Albania.

 Get Quote